corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/operations/project-planner/cordapp-developer.md

 There are a number of pre-requisites for CorDapp development.

-- You must use Java 17.
+- You must use the Java 17 JVM, version 17.0.9 and onwards are supported, but version 18 and later is not supported.
 - Gradle 7.6.4
 - An IDE of your choice.
 We use IntelliJ because it has strong Kotlin support.
 - Git, for running example projects.